doozr/guac/README.md

 ```
 RealTime connects to the Slack RealTime API using the Web client's credentials.

+The returned object represents a websocket connection that remains open between
+calls until the Close method is called.

 #### func (WebClient) UsersList

 ```go
 func (c WebClient) UsersList() (users []UserInfo, err error)
 ```
 UsersList returns a list of user information.

+All users are returned, including deleted and deactivated users.